 As we would expect, Athenian modes of contestation plausibly increased the cost of engaging in corruption or misrule.
 Those who sought to gain or cement their positions as leaders of the Athenian polis predictably possessed incentives to uncover and expose the negligence or misconduct of their competitors.
 Thucydides, son of Melesias, famously wrangled with Perikles on questions of both military strategy and the cost of constructing the Parthenon.
-Thucydides charged Athens' most famous leader with having "squandered away the public money, and made havoc of the state revenues" (Plutarch, Perikles 14).
+Thucydides charged Athens' most famous leader with having "squandered away the public money, and made havoc of the state revenues" (Plutarch 1916, Perikles 14).
 In response to this charge, Perikles was compelled to justify his expenditures to the people.
 Forcing one's political opponent to explain and defend his approach to fiscal and military policy fits any defensible conception of legitimate opposition.

 The Athenian game of democracy, moreover, provided a forum for opponents of current policies to seek changes to the status quo and raise the profile of policy alternatives.
-We have substantial evidence that Athenian elites and the Athenians themselves could raise objections (Monoson 1994; Balot 2004; Saxonhouse 2006, esp.
-Chap 4).
-But beyond the ability to dissent,

-Athenians could seek actual changes in policy.
-The Mytilene debate is the most celebrated example of this type of political action (Thucydides, Peloponnesian War 3.36-49).
+We have substantial evidence that Athenian elites and the Athenians themselves could raise objections (Balot 2004; Monoson 1994; Saxonhouse 2006, esp. chap.
+4).17 But beyond the ability to dissent, Athenians could seek actual changes in policy.
+The Mytilene debate is the most celebrated example of this type of political action (Thucydides 2009, Peloponnesian War 3.36-49).
 Thucydides, the historian, describes the aftermath of a rebellion against Athenian influence by the leaders of the city of Mytilene on Lesbos.
-The Athenians determined that they would not only punish Mytilene's leaders, but its people as well, killing the adult males and enslaving women and children.
+The Athenians determined that they would not only punish Mytilene's leaders but its people as well, killing the adult males and enslaving women and children.
 The next day a large number of Athenians reconsidered their decision.
 A second debate was held between those, like Kleon, who supported the initial decision, and those, like Diodotus, who opposed the policy.
 As reports of the speeches make clear, efforts to force the reconsideration of past decisions were familiar to the Athenians-Kleon criticizes the practice, while Diodotus, not surprisingly, defends it.
-Thucydides informs us that "[w]ith the two views expressed so evenly matched the Athenians continued to agonize over the decision and the final show of hands was very close, but Diodotus' motion was carried" (Peloponnesian War 3.49.1).
-That the outcome of the famous Mytilene debate was not unanimous, or not described as such, befits a regime where opposition was lively, entrenched, and normal.
+Thucydides informs us that "with the two views expressed so evenly matched the Athenians continued to agonize over

 The Kleisthenic reforms altered the base elements of Athenian political life.
-A far-ranging combination of institutional innovations and adjustments, they constrained individuals' ability to wield monopolistic power, but not their ability to express themselves.
+A far-ranging combination of institutional innovations and adjustments, they constrained individuals' ability to wield monopolistic power but not their ability to express themselves.
 They also allowed opponents of the political status quo to seek changes to current policy via a regularized form of political competition.
 In other words, Athens featured a recognizable and distinctive system of legitimate opposition.
 That conclusion gains further credibility once we turn to another fifth-century institution: ostracism.